shyamkarla/guide-intro-to-angular/NOTES.md

 #### 02-first-controller
 - Section 8 Controllers

-Considering the ngView importance in this app, to get a first controller setup we need to explain sections 2 to 8 for the next pieces to work!
+Considering the ngView importance in this app, to get a first controller setup we need to explain sections 2 to 8 (mvc, scopes, ngView, module, routing, config) for the next pieces to work!

 #### 03-inbox-factory
 - Section 9 Promises

 Promises are a massive part of this application so they are used to explain the controller that uses the factory in section 8.

+#### 04-first-directive
+- Section 13 the complete directive

 _____